No evidence of fall in Covid rules compliance after Storey funeral, O’Neill says

 “Because I think it is quite inhumane, when one thinks about it, to allow someone to die alone in the way that so many people did.”

-Mrs Foster and Ms O’Neill were also asked about the decision to end contact tracing on March 12 2020.
+Mrs Foster and Ms O’Neill were also asked about the decision to pause contact tracing on March 12 2020.

+It was reintroduced as a pilot on April 27 and introduced fully on May 18.

 Both Mrs Foster and Ms O’Neill said they did not take it from the Cobra meeting that contact tracing was to stop.